software-students-fall2022/python-package-exercise-project-3-team-2/README.md

 # `thisday`

-`thisday` is a package that accesses onthisday.com to give the user events that occurred for that day.
+`thisday` is a command line tool that accesses onthisday.com to give the user events that occurred for that day.

 ## How to use the package

 It is recommended to install the package in a virtual environment, though one can install globally by using `pip` instead of `pipenv` where it appears should they please.

+<strong>Note that this package is intended for command line use only.</strong>

 1. install `thisday` via `pipenv`
 ```